LemonmadeDesigns/StackApp/README.md

 ## 📱 About The App

-StackApp2 is an interactive educational app that demonstrates how a **Stack data structure** works.
+StackApp is an interactive educational app that demonstrates how a **Stack data structure** works.
 Instead of showing boring text like `Stack [5, 3, 7]`, it displays beautiful colored blocks that stack visually from bottom to top - just like a real stack!

 ### ✨ Features